1098-T Statements

 • Complete the form.

-If you provide your consent to receive the 1098-T electronically, you opt out of receiving a paper copy; you will not receive a copy of your statement by mail.
+If you provide your consent to receive the 1098-T electronically, you opt out of receiving a paper copy and will not receive a copy of your statement by mail.
 The 1098-T form printed from MyCollege is a valid, IRS-approved substitute for a paper copy.

 If you do not receive Form 1098-T, there are several possible explanations: